 Figures showing the leaver destinations of Fraserburgh Academy pupils for the last academic year have been revealed.

-The statistics, which outline what happens to school leavers after they leave secondary education, are due to be discussed at a meeting of the Council’s Education, Learning and Leisure Committee on Thurday, March 20.
+The statistics, which outline what happens to school leavers after they leave secondary education, are due to be discussed at a meeting of the Council’s Education, Learning and Leisure Committee on Thursday, March 20 (today).

 In 2012/13, Fraserburgh Academy had the second largest number of school leavers in Aberdeenshire (221) between Peterhead (270) and Mackie academies (220).